samrocketman/demo-jenkins-world-2018-jenkins-bootstrap/README.md

 src="https://user-images.githubusercontent.com/875669/35621372-f72f6d16-0638-11e8-93d6-2ae335fc2382.png"
 height=48 width=48 alt="Vagrant Logo" />

+Welcome to [Sam Gleske's][github] [Jenkins World 2018 presentation][about]
+technical demo.

+# Presentation abstract

+**Title:** Scaling developer onboarding in Fortune 50 and smaller organizations

+This presentation is going to cover how a small CI/CD team can manage Jenkins infrastructure to onboard thousands of engineers and reduce time to market as a direct result.

+Sections of the presentation:

+- Eye Candy: The developer onboarding experience
+- Jenkins development announcements
+- Development workflow for delivering software at scale.
+- Managing immutable infrastructure for Jenkins as a service within a large organization.
+- Let's be real: what do I need to learn?
+- Tech Demo: Show and tell a real workflow

+# What does this repository represent?

 This project provides the following functionality:

 - A Jenkins master which can be bootstrapped using Docker and docker-compose.